christ-off/feed2twitter/README.md

 8. Enrich feed from blog with editor info ?
 9. Get editor and post using their twitter handler
 10. Random text before tweet
+11. Use terraform env to deploy multiple lambdas and tables

 ## Requirements